PacktPublishing/Hands-On-Graph-Analytics-with-Neo4j/README.md

 Therefore, nodes u and v on the left-hand side are more likely to accept new connections.

+Chapter 3 PDF page no: 90

+It looks like:

+SELECT ?country
+WHERE {
+   wd:Q2211 wdt:P17 ?country'

+It should look like:

+SELECT ?country
+WHERE {
+wd:Q2211 wdt:P17 ?country .
+}

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.